solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ### Platform issues

 -   On occasion, Azure experiences outages.
-Use [Azure Service Health][54] to determine if an Azure outage impacts MySQL workloads.
+Use [Azure Service Health][54] to determine if an Azure outage impacts MySQL workloads in your region or datacenter.

 -   Azure's periodic updates can impact the availability of applications.
 Flexible Server allows administrators [to set custom maintenance schedules.][User-scheduled service maintenance:]

+-   Implement retry logic to mitigate transient connectivity issues

+    -   To provide resiliency against more severe failures, like Azure service outages, implement the [circuit breaker pattern] to avoid wasting application resources on operations that are likely to fail

 ## Troubleshoot app issues in Azure App Service